zswdevx/auto-run-commands/PUBLISHING.en.md

 # VS Code Extension Publishing Guide

-This document details the steps to manually publish the "Auto Run Commands" extension to the VS Code Marketplace.
+This document details the steps to manually publish the "Auto Run Commands for NPM Projects" extension to the VS Code Marketplace.

 ## Prerequisites